Virtual Production For Broadcast: Designing The Virtual World

 The Construction Process

-Many virtual productions will need at least some new 3D assets, whether that’s a complete world and props to go in it, or simpler shapes to give a rough form to a live action plate.
-While there are crucial creative differences between the demands of virtual production environment creation and either VFX or games, many of the software tools are the same, ultimately building objects from meshes of triangular polygons and wrapping those meshes in images to define colour and texture.
+Either way, many virtual productions will need at least some new 3D assets.
+Many of the software tools are the same as those used to develop video games and visual effects, ultimately building objects from meshes of triangular polygons and wrapping those meshes in images to define color and texture.

-However an asset is created, the virtual production stage must reliably render its images at the frame rate of the taking camera, and the performance of the rendering servers has limits.
-So, assets must be designed for high performance, taking care that exactly the right amount of detail is included.
-Even though most virtual production facilities use the very best available hardware, there are still limits on the number of polygons and the resolution of textures in any scene.
+However an asset is created, the virtual production stage must reliably render one animation frame for every frame photographed by the taking camera.
+The performance of the rendering servers has limits, so assets must be designed for high performance, taking care that exactly the right amount of detail is included.
+Even though most virtual production facilities use the very best available hardware, there are still limits on the number of polygons, the resolution of textures, and particularly the nature and number of lights in any scene.
+Skillful artists can optimize all of those things to achieve the best possible combination of performance and complexity.

 Material Versus Geometry

-Realistic objects are a combination of two things: realistic geometry with realistic materials.
-Both must have enough detail to look convincing to the taking camera, given the way they are used in the virtual environment - where they are, how large they are in frame, how sharply-focussed they are, how they’re lit, and other factors.
+Realistic objects are a combination of several things, including realistic geometry, realistic materials, and realistic lighting, as well as animation if there is any.
+All those things must have enough detail to look convincing to the taking camera, given the way they are used in the virtual environment – where they are, how large they are in frame, how sharply-focused they are, and other factors.

 Very often, the geometry of an object can be fairly rough if its materials are good enough.
 Texturing techniques such as bump mapping and normal mapping can simulate fine surface detail on an object.
 Bump mapping, for instance, uses a black-and-white image to indicate small variations in the surface of an object, with white areas appearing raised.
 This can work well enough to reduce the need for fine geometry.